-Preserve Vision Florida is pleased to announce the honoring of Tampa Mayor Jane Castor as our 2022 Person of Vision on February 22.
-At that time, we will also celebrate Preserve Vision Florida’s 65th Anniversary of providing vision services to Florida’s children and adults.
+Preserve Vision Florida honored Tampa Mayor Jane Castor as our 2022 Person of Vision on April 13.
+At that time, we also celebrated Preserve Vision Florida’s 65th Anniversary of providing vision services to Florida’s children and adults.

 The Person of Vision award annually honors visionary leaders who have had a profound impact on the region or the State of Florida through true community leadership and vision.
 Established in 1979, the Person of Vision Award has recognized visionary leadership in the arts, business, education, public service and community engagement.